icgc-argo/argo-docs/README.md

 To simplify updating the dictonary content, the process has been scripted so it can be run by following the commands below.
 Files will be saved in `scripts/data` folder and then moved to website directory by `copy-data` script.

+1. Pull latest code and branch off `develop`

-1. Firstly create `.env` file based on the `.env.schema` file in the `scripts` folder.
+2. Firstly create `.env` file based on the `.env.schema` file in the `scripts` folder.
    Ensure `LECTERN_ROOT` and `DICTIONARY_NAME` variables are set.

-2. From the argo-docs root directory:
+3. From the argo-docs root directory:

 ```
 cd scripts
 ```

-3. Install script dependencies:
+4. Install script dependencies:

 ```
 npm ci
 ```

-4. Run the 'Add Dictionary' script:
+5. Run the 'Add Dictionary' script:

 ```
 npm run add
 ```

-5. Follow the prompts in the script - Use keyboard arrow keys to highlight the versions you want to add.
+6. Follow the prompts in the script - Use keyboard arrow keys to highlight the versions you want to add.
 Hit enter when you have selected the desired versions.

-6. The script has added files in the following places:
+7. The script has added files in the following places:

    - /website/static/data/schemas/{{version number}}
    - /website/static/data/schemas/diffs/{{version number}}